Connectivity constrains quantum codes

+For the sake of readability, we will refrain from referring to $\Omega$ explicitly.
+When we refer to a connectivity graph $G$ of a code $\cC$, it is to be understood that there exist a generating set $\Omega$ such that $\cC = \cC(\Omega)$ and $G = G(\Omega)$.

-\textbf{Remarks:} The Tanner graph is a common graphical representation of LDPC codes.
-However our results can be more naturally expressed through the connectivity graph.
-We highlight that the connectivity graph, unlike the Tanner graph, is not unique.
-Indeed, several quantum codes could correspond to the same structure.
-However, this weaker notion suffices to obtain the desired bounds on the distance and code dimension.
-Importantly this graph dispenses with Pauli labels between the stabilizers and qubits and no longer carries information concerning the commutation relations.
+\textbf{Remarks:} We first remark that this representation is not a function of the code, as different generating sets can yield the same code but different graphs.
+Further the mapping from $\Omega$ to $G$ is not injective: different codes might yield the same connectivity graph, if the right generating sets are chosen.
+This stands in contrast with the Tanner graph, another common graphical representation of LDPC codes.
+However, despite this lack of uniqueness, the connectivity graph suffices to obtain the desired bounds on the distance and code dimension.
+Note that this representation dispenses with Pauli labels between the stabilizers and qubits and no longer carries information concerning the commutation relations.
 Taking this information into account could be important in restricting the types of graphs that emerge; we do not do so here.
 This representation was also used for different purposes, see for example \cite{kovalev2013fault} or \cite{gottesman2014fault}.

 The following observations will be useful.
 Consider two disjoint subsets $U_1, U_2 \subset V$.
 If there is no edge between $U_1$ and $U_2$ then they are decoupled.
 Equivalently, the distance on the connectivity graph between these two sets is at least two.
 In other words, $\bdry_{+} U_1$ is the neighborhood of $U_1$ in the connectivity graph.